ajs-voices/clandestine-providence-ascendant-1/manuscript/041-frame-up.md

 "That's a neat trick."
 Dorian said in awe.

 "It's a gut wrenching experience."
 I took Dorian's hand in mine.
-"What did he tell you."
+"What did he tell you"

 "Marco was regailing a tale of your first encounter.
 An eleven year old boy standing up for a 20 something girl who was renigging on a deal."